I would like to volunteer only with infants. Is this possible?

-Volunteer Services at SSM Cardinal Glennon Children’s Medical Center does not discriminate against applicants based on disability.
+Volunteer Services at SSM Health Cardinal Glennon Children’s Hospital does not discriminate against applicants based on disability.
 However, for patient safety, those interested in volunteering must be able to assist patients in various capacities in the event of an emergency.

 Is there a dress code?

-The personal, professional appearance of SSM Heath Care Volunteers is just as important as that of our employees.
+The personal, professional appearance of SSM Heath volunteers is just as important as that of our employees.
 Volunteers are required to wear a hospital-issued identification security badge at all times, in addition to a volunteer uniform provided by the Volunteer Services Department.

 Are there required immunizations and TB skin test requirements?